marios-code-path/demo-chat/chat-core/README.md

 ## Type Serialization

 Serialization is a somewhat straightforward topic.
-Given an object state A, translate it into some representation that can be de-coded to arrive at the same object with state A. Some examples are JVM, ProtoBuf, JSON just to name a few.
+Given an object state A, translate it into some representation that can be de-coded to arrive at the same object with the same 'shape'.
+Some examples are JVM, ProtoBuf, JSON just to name a few.

 What matters most is that we can describe our objects within this serialization format.
-Since I am tied to JSON AND I have polymorphic types - interfaces with alternate implementations - its best if I issue some hints to the Serializer about how to describe the object state.
+Since I am tied to JSON AND I have polymorphic types - interfaces with alternate implementations - its best if I issue some hints to the Serializer about how to describe object state.

 key.kt: